chgroeling/libmicroemu/README.md

 ### Key Features
 - **Dependency-Free Core**
-  No external libraries are needed to use libmicroemu.
+  No external libraries are needed to use _libmicroemu_.
 - **Embeddable Design**
   Integrate easily into any C++ project or use it as a standalone emulator.
 - **Accurate ARM Cortex-M Simulation**